apirobot/7_mistery_fix/README.md

-# Quadratic Equations Solver
+## Quadratic Equations Solver

-[TODO.
-There will be project description]
+Script has a function that solves quadratic equation and has 4 unittests for that function.

-# Project Goals
+## Project Goals

 The code is written for educational purposes.
 Training course for web-developers - [DEVMAN.org](https://devman.org)